 GST collections and payments are carried out by the Department of Primary Industries and Regions (PIRSA) on behalf of the Board.
-GST in relation to the Board is reported in the PIRSA Controlled Financial Statements.

 1.2.
 Objectives of the Dog Fence Board

 The Board was established pursuant to the Dog Fence Act 1946 (the Act), on 17 June 1947.
 The primary purpose of the Board is to increase the sustainability and profitability of South Australia's livestock industry through the establishment and maintenance of particular dog proof fences in South Australia, in order to prevent the entry of wild dogs into pastoral areas.